Skip to main content

 Information also available in:

-The City of Somerville is launching four free public transit programs to make public transit more accessible in our community!
+The City of Somerville has four free public transit programs to make public transit more accessible in our community!

-2. 500 monthly passes for low-income residents.
+- Monthly passes for low-income residents.
 Residents are eligible if they are enrolled in a partner program like SNAP, MassHealth, enrolled in Head Start, or make up to double the federal poverty line.
-Application information available in April 2023.
+Contact CAAS to learn more about availability.

-3. Monthly passes for SPS teachers and staff beginning in Winter 2023.
+- Monthly passes for SPS and City staff.
 Staff should reach out to their managers for more information.

 Check out the information below to learn more about the programs and how to apply if you are eligible.